tastyware/tastytrade/README.rst

 .. code-block:: python

-   from tastytrade import ProductionSession session = ProductionSession('username', 'password')
+   from tastytrade import Session session = Session('username', 'password')

 Using the streamer
 ------------------